frederikseersholm/blast_getLCA/README.md

 # blast_getLCA
-The blast_getLCA algorithm parses a blast file, typically generated from aplicon data, and assigns each read to the lowest common ancestor of the best hit(s) in the blast file.
+The blast_getLCA algorithm parses a blast file, typically generated from amplicon data, and assigns each read to the lowest common ancestor of the best hit(s) in the blast file.
 ## Getting started
 ### Download and Install